 - someone other than a police officer is named on the charge sheet as the person accepting the charge or as the officer in the case.

 Proceedings in the magistrates' court or the Crown Court can only be properly joined together when the charges:

-- are founded on the same facts; or
+- are founded on the same facts or evidence; or

 If the cases can be properly joined a prosecutor should also have regard to the following:

 - the evidential advantages of a single set of proceedings;

 - any financial savings which may result from a single set of proceedings.

 In deciding who should have conduct of a single set of proceedings a prosecutor should discuss the issue with the other prosecuting authority/agency concerned and consider the following: